enkidevs/curriculum/swift/swift-basics-control-flow-functions/swift-basics-loops/swift-basics-introduction-to-loops.md

 Using a loop can save you time by ???.

+- writing code once and running it multiple times
-- writing
+- writing code multiple times and running it once
-- making your code more efficient
-- making your code more flexible